 Some people believe that simply adding lots of compost to your garden will supply all the nutrients that your garden needs, but that’s not always the case.
 Many of the composts available at local nurseries or big box stores are of very poor quality, or may be contaminated with a long-lasting herbicide (see: Don’t Kill Your Garden With Compost!)

 The Mel’s Mix recipe blends several different composts in an effort to end up with balanced nutrients.
 However, if you mix together several poor composts, you will not necessarily end up with a great compost!
 So, if your plants are not growing well in your Mel’s Mix, it might be due to your soil mix pH being off, or the mix having nutrient deficiencies or excesses.

-If you are having growing issues involving large amounts of potting soil or Mel's Mix, it may be cheaper to test and amend that mix than to throw it out and start fresh.
-The university lab that handles Virginia's Extension soil tests will only test mineral soil (dirt) – not a potting soil like Mel's Mix.
-If you would like to get your potting soil tested, there are private labs you can use, such as A&L Eastern Laboratories, A&L Western Laboratories, or Logan Labs.
+If you are having growing issues involving large amounts of potting soil or Mel’s Mix, it may be cheaper to test and amend that mix than to throw it out and start fresh.
+The university lab that handles Virginia’s Extension soil tests will only test mineral soil (dirt) – not a potting soil like Mel’s Mix.
+If you would like to get your potting soil tested, there are private labs you can use, such as A&L Western Laboratories or Logan Labs.

 How Knowing Your CEC Can Help Your Garden Thrive

 Soil test reports also usually include what’s called the “CEC” – cation exchange capacity.
 In simple terms, it can tell you how many nutrients your soil is capable of holding and making available for your plants.
 The type and amount of your soil’s clay content and organic matter determines your CEC.

 By knowing your CEC, you will know if you can fertilize your garden just once a year in the spring, or if you need to side dress your vegetables with additional fertilizer during the growing season.